 As part of your own onboarding to Double, we either ask you to add your double to your existing password manager, or we guide you through creating a free and secure 1Password vault through Double that is shared between you and your new assistant (all of our doubles are trained on 1Password!).
 This ensures all shared, sensitive information—from company login details to personal bank information—is protected.

 Once you’ve matched with and have met your Double assistant, we recommend that you interact with one another through our Double mobile app, desktop app, or Chrome extension.
-The data passed through these communication tools are always encrypted—both at rest and in transit.

 We also request that you connect your Google Calendar to our technology so that your double can safely manage your calendar and access your contacts, as these are the most common and time-consuming tasks delegated to our assistants.
 It’s important to note, however, that we only have access to calendar events and contact information—our team does not have access to emails and we do not replicate any information on our servers.